Christopher Hollingsworth let us in on his struggle with addiction, what it took to overcome it, and how he became truly fearless.

 Some things are wonderfully serendipitous.

-I had gone to Denver to work on a documentary with Dylan Baker, but due to poor weather conditions (nobody is doing a 5-story descent in the snow) and a small amount of my own incompetence and under-preparedness, I found myself house-bound with nothing to do, and a few days to kill before my return flight.
-And while playing Mario Kart with a parkour legend is fun (one night Dylan and I played a gran-grand-prix, where you race all 48 courses in all the grand-prix’s back to back without rest), it’s not what I was in Colorado to do.
+I had gone to Denver to work on a documentary with Dylan Baker, but due to poor weather conditions (nobody is doing a 5-story descent in the snow) and a small amount of my own incompetence and under-preparedness, I found myself housebound with nothing to do, and a few days to kill before my return flight.
+And while playing Mario Kart with a parkour legend is fun (one night Dylan and I played a grand-grand-prix, where you race all 48 courses in all the grand-prix back to back without rest), it’s not what I was in Colorado to do.
 I had taken time off work, rented equipment and invested my energy into telling a story, and going home without it finished was going to be a bit of a blow.

 And then two days before I left, Erick Jensen, Dylan’s seriously dope roommate, called me up with a proposal.
 Christopher Hollingsworth had confided in him, on their morning commute, that he planned to make a tell-all video in the next couple of days.
 He wanted to reveal his struggle with marijuana addiction to his followers and friends, and how it had played into the way he dealt with the loss of his father and best friend.
 His plan was to film his honest and heart-wrenching story with just his phone, and against a blank wall.
-Needless to say that information hurt my filmmaker-soul, and I knew that this was a story I had to help tell.
+Needless to say, that information hurt my filmmaker-soul, and I knew that this was a story I had to help tell.

 We met that evening and I heard everything.
 He was honest and refreshingly self-aware despite his incredible intensity.
-I shared my own story with him, and felt a strong sense of alignment in our visions of the world.
+I shared my own story with him and felt a strong sense of alignment in our visions of the world.
 The next day we shot the entire film in one 8 hour stretch.

 This piece was slated for release on Saturday the 14th, and to anyone who’s been waiting I apologize, but I couldn’t publish this without knowing it was as perfect as it could be.
 I owed that to Chris, and to Ray, whom I’d never met, but grew to care for deeply as I poured over this project.
 To hear Chris speak of how beautiful and brilliant his best friend was moved me, and I knew that the world had lost a great soul of endless potential.
-I hope this film serves as a reminder to love yourself fully, and to love those around you just as deeply.
+I hope this film serves as a reminder to love yourself fully and to love those around you just as deeply.

 I never meant to make this film or meet Chris or know Ray, but I’m glad I did, and I am without a doubt better for it.